marvinquiet/LRcell/README.md

 ### Installation

-This is a R Bioconductor package and it can be installed by using `BiocManger`.
+This is a R Bioconductor package and it can be installed by using `BiocManager`.
 ```{r}
 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager") ## this will install the BiocManager package